-The awards are presented in 3 main categories:
+The awards are presented in three main categories:

-- Best Show - Simply, the best comedy show you have seen at the Fringe this year.
+- Best Show - Simply, the best comedy show a performer has seen at the Fringe in the year of voting.
 It can be a solo or ensemble show of any type (sketch, clowning, improv, stand-up, etc).

-- Best Act - The best individual comedy act or comedy performer you have seen at the festival.
+- Best Act - The best individual comedy act or comedy performer seen at the festival.

-- Best Person - The person who you feel should get recognition for their contribution to this year’s Fringe.
+- Best Person - The person the voter feels should get recognition for their contribution to this year's Fringe.
 This does not need to be a performer; it can be anyone associated with the comedy industry at the Edinburgh Festival Fringe, from reviewers to producers and venue staff.